aws/aws-cdk/packages/aws-cdk/README.md

 ### `cdk list`

-Lists the stacks modeled in the CDK app.
+Lists the stacks and their dependencies modeled in the CDK app.

 ```console
 $ # List all stacks in the CDK app 'node bin/main.js'